The Commodore Hotel, A Brief History

 When Lusitania survivors were brought ashore, ships officers and well-to-do passengers were accommodated and treated here.
 At this time the hotel was converted into a hospital having been commandeered by an English lady who was holidaying in Queenstown.
 Her husband was involved in the fighting in the war in India.
 The hotel has a copy of a letter she wrote to her beloved husband detailing exactly what she did at the time.
 There is also a mention of the hotel in Lady Margaret Mackworth’s (later known as Vicountess Rhonda) book “This was my World”.
 She had survived the Lusitania sinking.

 The resting place of many of those who died as a result of the Lusitania sinking is located in the Old Church Cemetary only five minutes drive from the hotel.
 Burials were in three mass graves and a number of individual plots, all of which can still be seen.
-There is also a chilling picture of one of these mass graves in the hotel bar.

 Following Irish Independence in 1921 the hotel changed its name from the Queens Hotel to the States Hotel.
 In 1939 it became the Commodore Hotel.